Chakyl/Dew-Drop-Farmland-growth/README.md

 This is best paired with a mod that disables random ticks, such as [No Random Ticks](https://www.curseforge.com/minecraft/mc-mods/no-random-ticks)

 ### Fertilized Farmland

 To pair with the new growth system, three new fertilizers are added:

 - Weak Fertilizer - Boosts initial crop growth by 1 day (Age)
-- Strong Fertilizer - Boosts inital crop growth by 2 days (Ages)
+- Strong Fertilizer - Boosts initial crop growth by 2 days (Ages)
-- Hydrating Fertilizer - Does not dry in the morning
+- Hydrating Fertilizer - Does not dry in the morning until fully grown
 - Bountiful Fertilizer - A blank canvas for modpack makers to add their own mechanics
+- Low Quality Fertilizer - Blank farmland with a tag for Quality Food
+- High Quality Fertilizer - Theoretical stronger version of the above

 ### Dependencies